 As for personal devices, how often you clean these will depend on your habits.
-If you have recently been around someone who is coughing or sneezing, clean your device right away.
+For example, if you have recently been around someone coughing or sneezing, clean your device right away.

-Use your best judgement and clean as often as you feel is necessary to protect yourself, your employees, and prevent the spread of disease.
+Use your best judgment and clean as often as you feel is necessary to protect yourself your employees and prevent the spread of disease.